jorgebucaran/hyperapp/docs/hyperx.md

 ## Setup

-We'll use [hyperxify](https://github.com/substack/hyperxify) to transform Hyperx into native HyperApp [h](/docs/h.md#h) function calls and a bundler to create a single bundle.js file we can deliver to the browser.
+We'll use [hyperxify](https://github.com/substack/hyperxify) to transform Hyperx into [<samp>h</samp>](/docs/h.md#h) function calls and a bundler to create a single file we can deliver to the browser.

-There are caveats, however, the ES6 module syntax is incompatible with hyperxify, so we must use the Node.js require function.
+The ES6 module syntax is incompatible with hyperxify, so we must use the Node.js <samp>require</samp> function.

 In a new directory, create an <samp>index.html</samp> file: